 The main first-line drug used in cardiac arrest is

-Epinephrine may be given 1 mg IV q 3 to 5 min.
+Epinephrine 1 mg IV/IO should be given as soon as possible to patients with a nonshockable initial rhythm and may be repeated every 3 to 5 minutes.
+It should be given early in nonshockable rhythms, because recent evidence suggests survival is increased when it is given in the first 5 minutes of resuscitation, or for ventricular tachycardia Ventricular Tachycardia (VT) Ventricular tachycardia is ≥ 3 consecutive ventricular beats at a rate ≥ 120 beats/minute.
+Symptoms depend on duration and vary from none to palpitations to hemodynamic collapse and death.
+Diagnosis... read more (VT) or ventricular fibrillation Ventricular Fibrillation (VF) Ventricular fibrillation causes uncoordinated quivering of the ventricle with no useful contractions.
+It causes immediate syncope and death within minutes.
+Treatment is with cardiopulmonary... read more (VF) refractory to two shocks.
 It has combined alpha-adrenergic and beta-adrenergic effects.
 The alpha-adrenergic effects may augment coronary diastolic pressure, thereby increasing subendocardial perfusion during chest compressions.
 Epinephrine also increases the likelihood of successful defibrillation.
 However, beta-adrenergic effects may be detrimental because they increase oxygen requirements (especially of the heart) and cause vasodilation.
 Intracardiac injection of epinephrine is not recommended because, in addition to interrupting precordial compression, pneumothorax, coronary artery laceration, and cardiac tamponade may occur.

-Amiodarone 300 mg can be given once if defibrillation is unsuccessful after epinephrine, followed by 1 dose of 150 mg.
-It is also of potential value if VT or VF recurs after successful defibrillation; a lower dose is given over 10 min followed by a continuous infusion.
+Amiodarone 300 mg can be given once if a third attempt at defibrillation is unsuccessful after epinephrine, followed by 1 dose of 150 mg.
+It is also of potential value if VT or VF recurs after successful defibrillation; a lower dose is given over 10 minutes followed by a continuous infusion.
 There is no persuasive proof that it increases survival to hospital discharge.
+Lidocaine is an alternative antiarrhythmic to amiodarone, with an initial dose of 1 to 1.5 mg/kg, followed by a second dose of 0.5 to 0.75 mg/kg.

-A single dose of vasopressin 40 units, which has a duration of activity of 40 min, is an alternative to epinephrine (adults only).
-However, it is no more effective than epinephrine and is therefore no longer recommended in the American Heart Association's guidelines.
+A single dose of vasopressin 40 units, which has a duration of activity of 40 minutes, is an alternative to epinephrine (adults only).
+However, it is no more effective than epinephrine and is therefore no longer recommended as a first-line drug in the American Heart Association's guidelines.
 However, in the unlikely case of a lack of epinephrine during CPR, vasopressin may be substituted.

 A range of additional drugs may be useful in specific settings.